oracle-devrel/leagueoflegends-optimizer/hols/dataextraction/client/client.md

 ## Task 1: Live Client API - Connecting

-The League Client API involves a set of protocols that CEF (Chromium Embedded Framework) uses to communicate between the League of Legends process and a C++ library.
+The League Client API features a set of protocols that CEF (Chromium Embedded Framework) uses to communicate between the League of Legends process and a C++ library.

 ![](https://static.developer.riotgames.com/img/docs/lol/lcu_architecture.png?raw=true)

 Communication between the CEF and this C++ library happen locally, so we're obligated to use localhost as our connection endpoint.
-You can find additional information about this communication [here.](https://developer.riotgames.com/docs/lol)
+You can find additional information about this communication [here](https://developer.riotgames.com/docs/lol).

-You can also refer back to [article 4](https://github.com/oracle-devrel/leagueoflegends-optimizer/blob/livelabs/articles/article4.py), where I explain the most interesting endpoints that we encounter when using the Live Client Data API.
+You can also refer to [article 4](https://github.com/oracle-devrel/leagueoflegends-optimizer/blob/livelabs/articles/article4.py), where I explain the most interesting endpoints that we encounter when using the Live Client Data API.

-1. For this article, we'll access the following HTTP endpoint:
+For this article, we'll access the following HTTP endpoint:

     ```python
     # GET https://127.0.0.1:2999/liveclientdata/allgamedata
     # Sample output can be found in the following URL, if interested. https://static.developer.riotgames.com/docs/lol/liveclientdata_sample.json
     # This endpoint encapsulates all other endpoints into one.
     ```

-3. When we join a League of Legends game, the League process automatically opens port 2999.
+When we join a League of Legends game, the League process automatically opens port 2999.
 We'll use this to our advantage and we'll make recurring requests to localhost:2999 to extract live match information.

 ## Task 2: Testing the Live Client API